opf/openproject/docs/release-notes/12-0-0/README.md

 ## Installation and Updates

-To use OpenProject 12.0 right away, create an instance and [test 14 days for free in the Cloud](https://start.openproject.com/).
+To use OpenProject 12.0 right away, create an instance and [test Enterprise cloud 14 days for free](https://start.openproject.com/).

 Prefer to run OpenProject 12.0 in your own infrastructure?
 Here you can find the [Installation guidelines](../../installation-and-operations) for OpenProject.